-BE IT FURTHER RESOLVED, that the City Council finds on the basis of the entire record that project revisions now mitigate potentially significant effects on the environment previously identified in the Initial Study, that there is no substantial evidence that the Project will have a significant effect on the environment, and therefore, that said Declaration is hereby adopted.
+Declaration reflects the independent judgement of the City of San Diego as Lead Agency and project revisions now mitigate potentially significant effects on the environment previously identified in the Initial Study, that there is no substantial evidence that the Project will have a significant effect on the environment, and there.

-BE IT FURTHER RESOLVED, that pursuant to CEQA Section 21081.6, the City Council hereby adopts the Mitigation Monitoring and Reporting Program, or alterations to implement the changes to the Project as required by this City Council in order to mitigate or avoid significant effects on the environment, which is attached hereto as Exhibit A.
+BE IT RESOLVED, that the City Council finds on the bases of the entire record that implement the changes to the Project as required by this City Council to mitigate or avoid significant effects on the environment, attached to this resolution as Exhibit A.

-BE IT FURTHER RESOLVED, that the Declaration and other documents constituting the record of proceedings upon which the approval is based are available to the public at the office of the City Clerk, 202 C Street, San Diego, CA 92101.
+BE IT FURTHER RESOLVED, that Pursuant to CEQA Section 21081.6, the City the record of proceedings upon which the approval is based are available to the public at the